Meme1079/PsychWiki/PsychWiki_Source/Tweens & Timers Functions.md

 # Starting Timer/Tween Functions
 ### doTweenX(tag:String, vars:String, value:Dynamic, duration:Float, ease:String)
-This will change the x value of the object with a tween.
-If you use the same tag this will cancel the tween.
+This will change the <ins>x value</ins> of the object with a tween.

-If the tween is finish it will do a callback to [onTweenCompleted()](https://github.com/Meme1079/PsychWiki/wiki/Lua-Script-API:-Callback-Templates#ontweencompletedtag:~:text=many%20are%20remaining-,onTweenCompleted(tag),-A%20tween%20you)
+If the tween is finish it will do a callback to [onTweenCompleted()](https://github.com/Meme1079/PsychWiki/wiki/Lua-Script-API:-Callback-Templates#ontweencompletedtag:~:text=many%20are%20remaining-,onTweenCompleted(tag),-A%20tween%20you).
+And if you use the same tag this will cancel the tween.

 - `tag` - If the tween has been completed this do a callback of `onTweenCompleted()`.
 - `vars` - The object tag or object variable name.